slothman3878/eth-recurring-payments/readme.md

 Modern platforms often provide services through "subscriptions": automated, recurring payments from a **Subscriber** to a **Beneficiary**.
 In a traditional "centralized" banking system, since every account and transaction is maintained by a centralized bank, it is fairly easy to implement such a system.
 On the other hand, crypto has a lot less flexibility when it comes to transactions.
 In Ethereum, each individual transaction must be signed by a private key &ndash; a necessary feature, but limiting when it comes to implementing payment streams.

 ### Solution
-To overcome this limitation, the obvious answer seems to be using **Smart Contract Wallets** instead of **EOA** (externally owned accounts).
+The obvious answer seems to be using **Smart Contract Wallets** with subscription functionalities.
 It's worth thinking in terms of **collections** rather than **payments**.
 By using smart contract wallets, we can allow beneficiaries to "collect" ether or wallet tokens given time constraints.

 Here we introduce a simple interface for smart contract that allows **subscription** and **collection** of fees.